Originally from Bangladesh, I came to the UK in 2002 with my husband.

 So I shouted out for help.
 And I did get the help.
 There are nice people.
 There are nice organisations like Safe Families to help people like us in difficult times.

 I was a little bit worried because I hadn’t been in this situation before and trusting somebody else with your child as a mum is a difficult thing to do!
-But the volunteers were absolutely fantastic and they made Ryan feel so comfortable with them.
-They took care of everything and organised things for Ryan so when I was poorly he could carry on with his normal routine activities.
+But the volunteers were absolutely fantastic and they made Rob feel so comfortable with them.
+They took care of everything and organised things for Rob so when I was poorly he could carry on with his normal routine activities.
 That was a big worry off my shoulders.

 The hardest thing was family wise.
-Me and Ryan, we don’t have any support over here.
+Me and Rob, we don’t have any support over here.
 It was really hard.
 I was missing my family terribly, not having anyone to talk to or anyone close by.
 So the volunteers kind of became part of my family.
 They used to come in and we’d have a cup of tea and chat about so many things.

 I’m really grateful to Safe Families as an organisation and all those volunteers who offer their support in a time of need.